fenos/dqlx-docs/docs/security.md

 3. **SECURITY CHECKLIST**

-This checklist that helps to make sure to be on right track on security, if all your answers are **YES**, your probability of being safe are extraordinary high.
+This checklist helps to make sure to be on the right track on security, if all your answers are **YES**, your probability of being safe are extraordinary high.

 - I'm not trusting the user
 - I run validation on the user input